microsoft/vcpkg-docs/vcpkg/get_started/getting-started-msbuild.md

 }
 ```

 The builtin-baseline sets the global minimum version information for your manifest.
 While we can set it to any git commit hash in the vcpkg project, we recommend setting it to the latest commit.
 In the terminal where you acquired vcpkg, you can run `git rev-parse HEAD` or simply copy the latest commit from `git log`.
-For more information, see the reference on `vcpkg.json`.
+For more information, see the [reference](../reference/vcpkg-json.md) on `vcpkg.json`.

 > [!NOTE]
-> Classic mode users will need to install dependencies directly in their terminal, i.e. `vcpkg install zlib`.
+> [Classic mode](./classic-mode.md) users need to install dependencies directly in their terminal, i.e. `vcpkg install zlib`.
 In a post-build step, any dynamic libraries will be copied to the application folder, so the program can work correctly.

 ## Enable manifest mode in Visual Studio

 Navigate to **Console Application > Properties**.
 Under **Configuration Properties > vcpkg**, set `Use vcpkg manifest` to `Yes`.
 MSBuild will check if this property is set before installing any dependencies from the vcpkg manifest.

-A triplet in vcpkg is the set of configuration properties for your libraries.
-The default x64-windows triplet builds dynamic libraries.
-The default triplet is your host triplet?, but it can be set to something else.

-For a reference on other properties, see reference.

-> [!NOTE]
-> If you are using the command line toolset, Visual Studio Build Tools, make sure to pass `/p:UseVcpkgManifest=True???` in your msbuild invocation.
-Or add a property group to your MSBuild project file.
+Other settings, such as [triplets](./triplet.md), will be useful when configuring your project.

 ## Use the zlib library

-Use the following for you `main.cpp`
+In your `main.cpp`
 ```cpp
 #include <zlib.h>
 #include <iostream>